aksommerville/fullmoon4/README.md

 - [ ] Prevent wind and rain from happening indoors.
 - [ ] Initial wind per map.
 - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
+- [ ] !
+Able to slip thru a gap diagonally.
+Eye of Newt map, SE corner of the teleport platform.

 ### April